 Affordable Health Care and Beyond for ALL Americans

-Health care affordability can only be accomplished by decreasing the TOTAL cost of sick care and/or by INCREASING patient wellness so that fewer medical services are needed!
-Any action that doesn’t result in at least one of these is NOT increasing affordability.
+by decreasing the TOTAL cost of sick care and/or by INCREASING patient wellness so that fewer medical services are needed!
+Any action that doesn’t result in at least one of these will NOT increase affordability.

 Providing affordable health care is our most pressing health care reform issue and requires immediate action.
 Members of America’s HICUP (BB Brigade acronym for those who are engaged in the “business of health care” in the USA) are unwilling to take the appropriate actions needed to bring down bloated costs and true health care reform is fought every step of the way.
 They pay lip service to “slowing the future growth” of health care spending while protecting the bloat and inefficiencies that strangle our present system.
 If you look at the health spending per capita (per capita means per person) for the USA and other developed nations (OECD) since 1970, it is clear that excessive costs have been a problem for a very long time.